Two-dimensional bound excitons in real space and Landau quantization space: A comparative study: Introduction

 \section{Introduction}

 Recently, the monolayer transition-metal dichalcogenides (TMDs) have attracted tremendous research interests due to their remarkable properties that show potential applications in optoelectronics and valleytronics~\cite{X.Xu, K.F.Mak}.
-In monolayer TMDs, the broken inversion symmetry can lead to a direct band gap in the low-energy valleys at the corners of the hexagonal Brillouin zone~\cite{M.Donck2018}.
-As a result, the strong light-matter couplings are allowed and can induce the optical excitations of the exciton states that are made up of the pair of an electron and a hole~\cite{G.Wang}.
-In two-dimensional (2D) systems, as the dimension is reduced, the Coulomb interactions between the electrons and holes get enhanced~\cite{N.S.Rytova, Keldysh, P.Cudazzo}.
-Consequently, the excitons will be tightly bound and have a much larger binding energy than those in conventional 2D semiconductors, such as the single GaAs quantum well~\cite{M.Hayne} and GaAs/AlGaAs quantum wells~\cite{C.Riva}.
+In monolayer TMDs, they have direct band gaps in the low-energy valleys of the hexagonal Brillouin zone~\cite{M.Donck2018} and the broken inversion symmetry~\cite{D.A.Ruiz}.
+The latter, when combined with the strong spin-orbit couplings, will lead to the lockup of the spin and valley degree of freedom~\cite{D.Xiao}.
+Moreover, the strong light-matter couplings are allowed and will induce the optical excitations of the exciton states that are made up of the electron-hole pair~\cite{G.Wang}.
+In such 2D systems, the reduced dimension will yield a significant enhancement of the Coulomb interactions between the electrons and holes~\cite{N.S.Rytova, Keldysh, P.Cudazzo}.
+Consequently, the excitons will be tightly bound and can have a much larger binding energy than those in conventional two-dimensional (2D) semiconductors, such as the single GaAs quantum well~\cite{M.Hayne} and GaAs/AlGaAs quantum wells~\cite{C.Riva}.

-Experimentally, the excitons in monolayer TMDs can be identified through the salient excitonic resonances in the photoluminescence or reflectance spectroscopy conducted under magnetic fields~\cite{A.V.Stier2016a, A.V.Stier2016b, A.V.Stier2018, E.Liu2019, E.Liu2020, M.Molas}.
+Experimentally, the excitons in monolayer TMDs were identified through the salient excitonic resonances in the photoluminescence or reflectance spectroscopy conducted under magnetic fields~\cite{A.V.Stier2016a, A.V.Stier2016b, A.V.Stier2018, E.Liu2019, E.Liu2020, M.Molas}.
 To unambiguously resolve these exciton states, the high-quality samples are required, which have been markedly improved due to the fabrication technique developments in recent years.
 The identifications of the exciton states in the experiments are of certain significance, \textit{e.g.}, they can provide valuable information about the enhanced Coulomb interactions between the electrons and holes and the interaction-driven novel phase in such 2D systems.